Ulisseswrk/Data-Science-Fundamentals/README.md

 - **Practicing Python and Data Structure**
   Exercises about Data Sturcture, more specifically, all of the thing i learned on Pyhton For Data Science 2, just to train.

+- **Pandas I/O: Working with Multiple File Types and SQL Exercises on reading and writing data with Pandas from a variety of sources, including CSV, Excel, JSON, HTML, and SQL databases.
+Emphasis on integrating structured data workflows in real-world Data Science contexts.

 ---

 ## 🧠 Purpose